Many house plants will thrive on a windowsill, but there are a few important points to consider before making your choice.

 Streptocarpus are native to South African woodland, and therefore thrive in low light levels, including dappled shade.
-For best results give them bright light but not too much sun – a north, east- or west-facing windowsill is ideal.
+For best results give them bright light but not too much sun – a north- or west-facing windowsill is ideal.

 Venus fly trap

 House plants for windowsills – Venus fly trap

 Grow Venus fly trap, Dionaea muscipula, on a sunny windowsill, ideally in a bathroom, as the humid conditions will mimic its native subtropical habitat.
 Grow in peat-free ericaceous compost and water with rainwater only.